 Four people were sentenced recently in Hardin County Common Pleas Court.

-.Jeffrey Lee Myers was sentenced to thirteen months in prison for one count of possession of heroin.
+.Michael E. Bickle Jr. was sentenced to a total of 41 months in prison on one count each of trafficking in heroin and possession of heroin.

-.Sophronia A. Legge was placed on five years community control with multiple conditions on one count of possession of heroin.
+.Desiree C. Howard was placed on five years community control with conditions on one count of aggravated possession of drugs.